gofynd/fdk-store/markdown/collection/internal_/type-aliases/type-alias.GetCollectionsParam.md

 > `optional` **tag**: `string`[]

-- List of tags to filter collections
+- List of tags to filter collections.

 ## Defined In